pyinvoke/invoke/sites/www/faq.rst

 output streams.
 It does this when it thinks it's being called in a non-interactive fashion.

-The fix is simple - force Invoke to run the command in a pseudoterminal by saying ``pty=True`` (e.g. ``run("python foo", pty=True)``).
+The fix is to force Invoke to run the command in a pseudoterminal by saying ``pty=True`` (e.g. ``run("python foo", pty=True)``).

 Alternately, since both Invoke and the inner command are Python, you could try